SnirShnitzer/HomeAssignment/README.md

+#Pre Requirements:
+- Node.js
+- MongoDB

+#How to run:
+- cd to billing-system project
+- npm install
+- npm start

+- cd to api
+- node server.js

-Recommended Scheme for this data:
+#Recommended Scheme for this data:

 Customer
 - customer_id (int) - save only numbers